NGYeung/RL-playground/README.md

 <br>

-# Project 1.1: Sequential Recommendation based on RL
+# Project 1.1: Sequential Recommendation based on RL (TB finished)

 <br>

-## Project 2: Q-learning for Hangman.
+# Project 2: Q-learning for Hangman.
 - All files and training notebooks are in the `hangman` folder.
 - This repository provided gym environments and agents for both table-based and Deep NN Q-learning.
 - State: